-Sticky Asian style melt-in-the-mouth pork belly, stuffed into a soft brioche bun and loaded with quick pickled veggies and a jalapeno kick!
+Sticky and slightly spicy, melt-in-the-mouth pork belly, stuffed into a soft brioche bun and loaded with quick pickled veggies and a jalapeño kick!
 This is one indulgent pork burger.
 Perfect for a weekend treat!

 My sticky Chinese pork belly has long been one of the favourites on the blog.

 I’ve made it for Chinese banquets, served strips of it on sticks for buffets (empty dish in 5 minutes flat – I should have made more!), a gluten-free version, using tamari (just as good), served as Gua Bao, and now I’m turning it into a burger!!

 Why is this sticky pork belly so good?
 It's all in the 3-stage cooking process:

 - The pork belly is slow-cooked for a couple of hours to make the meat melt-in-the-mouth tender.